Skip to additional navigation Skip to content

 Explanation

-The parish’s existing network of green infrastructure is shown in Map 4.
+2.5.3 The parish’s existing network of green infrastructure is shown in Map 2.
 This includes important wildlife corridors and identifies gaps within the network where improvements could be made.
 This policy requires new development to contribute positively to this network and not lead to its loss or fragmentation.
 Proposals that seek to enhance biodiversity and rewilding of sites in the village or allocated sites will be supported.

-View from the junction of Tollerton Lane and Bassingfield Lane looking south east
+View from the junction of Tollerton Lane and Bassingfield Lane looking south-east

 6. Connectivity and transport

-Policy 13: Sustainable Modes
+Policy 11: Sustainable Modes of Transport and Movement

-All development should seek to reduce reliance on the private car and encourage more sustainable and active types of transport.
-Whilst recognising the rural location of the parish, development that takes opportunities to make walking and cycling a practical and safe option should be encouraged.
-Proposals that enhance existing routes through improved quality or connecting/creation of the network
+Where practicable, and as appropriate to its scale and character, development should seek to reduce reliance on the private car and encourage more sustainable and active types of transport.
+Whilst recognising the rural location of the parish, development that takes opportunities to make walking, cycling and horse-riding a practical and safe option should be encouraged.

-will be supported.
-The enhancement of the routes identified on Map 6 will be encouraged.
+Proposals that enhance existing routes through improved quality or connecting/creation of the network will be supported.
+The enhancement of the routes identified on Map 4 will be encouraged.
 The provision of electric vehicle infrastructure throughout the village, for example public charging points, will be encouraged and, for major schemes, considered mandatory.

 Explanation

-This policy seeks to establish a safe network of walking and cycling routes across the parish.
-It requires all new developments (excepting householder applications) to be well connected to existing walking and cycling routes.
+2.6.1 This policy seeks to establish a safe network of walking and cycling routes across the parish.
 It will identify these important routes within the parish (including safe off road cycling to the Grantham Canal, neighbouring settlements and east-west bridleways and footpaths) and support their improvement.
-New developments in Tollerton should take existing and proposed links into consideration in
+New developments in Tollerton should take existing and proposed links into consideration in seeking to improve connections.
+This includes the new foot-cycle bridge that is to be built by 2024 by Nottingham City Council between Lady Bay and Trent Basin (Poulton Drive) across the River Trent.

-This policy is accompanied by an aspiration that seeks to support and safeguard the existing public transport routes that run through the parish connecting nearby villages and other services.
+2.6.2 This policy is accompanied by an aspiration that seeks to support and safeguard the existing public transport routes that run through the parish connecting nearby villages and other services.
 This is linked to but beyond the role of the planning system however, developer contributions should focus on improving these connections.

 The improvement of the parish’s streets is encouraged through works that prioritise more vulnerable road users.
 Development will be required to consider the needs of the most vulnerable road users first, using the following road user hierarchy: